KseniiaMaslakova/KseniiaMaslakova/README.md

 ## **Looking Ahead**

-As I forge ahead, I am eager to leverage my rich educational background and diverse professional experience to make significant contributions to the tech landscape, especially in product management.
+As I forge ahead, I am eager to leverage my rich educational background and diverse professional experience to make significant contributions to the tech landscape.
 I am open to collaborations and discussions, aiming to create something remarkable and innovative.

 *Feel free to explore my projects and reach out for potential collaborations.
 Let's create something amazing together!*